AlvaroBernalG/react-switchable/README.md

 </Switch>
 ```

-You can have as many state as you would like:
+You can have as many state children as you can fit:

 ```jsx